 4. You’re getting conflicting information about the job from different interviewers.

-Talking to multiple people throughout an interview process can be a huge benefit because you can get different perspectives on the job, the culture, the challenges of the role, and so forth.
-But if you notice that you’re hearing different things about key elements of the role — like what the job’s focus will be or what’s most important for the person to achieve in the first year — it’s pretty important to clarify what’s going on.
-Otherwise you risk ending up in a job that turns out to be different than what you were signing up for, or where no one can agree on how your success should be measured.
+Talking to multiple people throughout an interview process can be hugely beneficial because you can get different viewpoints about the job, the culture, the challenges of the role, and so forth.
+But it can also reveal conflicting perspectives about the job. if you notice that you’re hearing different things about key elements of the role — like what the job’s focus will be or what’s most important for the person to achieve in the first year — it’s pretty important to clarify what’s going on.

 How to say it: